-When I was preparing backpacking food for a CDT thru-hike in 2013, I was a fairly new vegan, having been vegetarian for a long time, and I was surprised by the amount of options once I started looking at labels.
-What seemed a daunting task at first was actually not very difficult, and has only gotten easier since.
+When I was preparing backpacking food for a Continental Divide Trail (CDT) thru-hike in 2013, I was a fairly new vegan.
+Having been vegetarian for a long time, I was surprised by the amount of options.
+Once I started looking at labels, what seemed a daunting task at first was actually not very difficult, and since has only gotten easier.

 What is vegan?

-Without straying too far from this post and going into the different ways that people define their own diet and lifestyle, vegan in dietary terms is a plant-based diet that avoids the consumption of all animal products like meat, dairy, eggs and honey.
-Talk to any vegan and their choices may differ, which is completely fine and offers even more variety.
-In putting together this post, I used vegan in the strictest sense, citing products that are certified vegan, not because I believe there is a "best" vegan way out there, but so that I cover all vegans.
+In putting together this post, I used vegan in the strictest sense, citing products that are certified vegan—not because I believe there is a "best" vegan way out there, but so I can cover all vegans.